 Discover is both a credit card issuer and a network, meaning you’ll never find any of its popular cards networked through Visa, Mastercard, or American Express.
 However, the company doesn’t need the help of the other network giants.

-In the past decade, Discover has really stepped up their credit card game with their “it” family of cards.
-They’re known for having great U.S.-based customer service, which comes in handy if you need to call them.
+In the past decade, Discover has really stepped up its credit card game with their “it” family of cards.
+They’re known for having great U.S.-based customer service, which comes in handy if you need to call them up.
 All Discover cards have no annual fee.

 Is there a Discover card that’s right for you?
 There are three main categories of cards: cards for good or excellent credit, cards for students, and a card for people with bad credit.